 How to do ankle pumps:

-This exercise activates the calf muscles, which help pump fluid back toward your heart.
+This exercise activates the calf muscles, which help pump fluid out of the swollen area.

 2. Knee Bends